-- (1) The election of Registrant councillors, including the president of the Council, must be by paper ballot or electronic ballot, as determined by the Council. - (2) The Executive Director must prepare a ballot containing the names of all candidates nominated by the Nomination Committee. - (3) Voting must be closed at noon on the 15th day prior to the annual general meeting, and ballots received after that time must not be counted. - (4) Voting for more than one president of the Council or more than the number of Registrant councillors to be elected will render the applicable part of the ballot invalid. - (5) Voting for less than one president of the Council or less than the number of Registrant councillors to be elected will not invalidate the ballot. - (6) Ballots cast in an election must be tabulated at least 10 days prior to the annual general meeting. - (7) The candidate for the position of president of the Council who receives the most votes in the election is elected to that position. - (8) The candidates for positions as Registrant councillors who receive the most votes in the election are elected to those positions.
+- (1.1) An election is held each year to fill vacancies on the Board. - (1) The election of Registrant councillors Board Members, including the president of the Council, must be by paper ballot or electronic ballot, as determined by the Council. - (2) The Executive Director must prepare a ballot containing the names of all candidates nominated by the Nomination Committee. - (3) Voting must be closed at noon on the 15th day prior to the annual general meeting, and ballots received after that time must not be counted. - (4) Voting for more than one president of the Council or more than the number of Registrant councillors Board Members to be elected will invalidate render the applicable part of the ballot invalid. - (5) Voting for less than one president of the Council or less than the number of Registrant councillors Board Members to be elected will not invalidate the ballot. - (6) Ballots cast in an election must be tabulated at least 10 days prior to the annual general meeting. - (7) [Repealed 2023-MM-DD].
+The candidate for the position of president of the Council who receives the most votes in the election is elected to that position.

-- (9) If there are any vacancies in the Council to be filled because of an election, the candidate or candidates receiving the next highest number of votes must be elected for the unexpired term or terms to be filled. - (10) If there is a tie vote between 2 or more candidates, the Executive Director must hold a random draw to determine the successful candidate. - (11) The Executive Director must inform each candidate in the election of the results of the election as soon as practicable, and the results of the election must be announced at the annual general meeting. - (12) The successful candidates for positions as Registrant councillors, including the position of president of the Council, must take office at the close of the annual general meeting. - (13) The Executive Director must not authorize the destruction of any paper ballots or the deletion of any electronic ballots cast in an election until 3 months after the date on which the annual general meeting was held.
+- (8) The candidates for positions as Registrant councillors who receive the most votes in the election are elected as Registrant Board Members to those positions.
+(8) - (9) [Repealed 2023-MM-DD].
+If there are any vacancies in the Council to be filled because of an election, the candidate or candidates receiving the next highest number of votes must be elected for the unexpired term or terms to be filled. - (10) If there is a tie vote between 2 or more candidates, the Executive Director must hold a random draw to determine the successful candidate. - (11) The Executive Director must inform each candidate in the election of the results of the election as soon as practicable, and the results of the election must be announced at the annual general meeting. - (12) The successful candidates for positions as Registrant councillorsBoard Members including the position of president of the Council, must take office at the close of the annual general meeting. - (13) The Executive Director must not authorize the destruction of any paper ballots or the deletion of any electronic ballots cast in an election until 3 months after the date on which the annual general meeting was held.
+(13) - (14) At the beginning of the first meeting of the Board after an election of Registrant Board